Glossary of terms

+A worm is a program that can copy itself (self replicate) and spread without anyone being involved.
 Worms often use computer networks to spread themselves and take advantage of security flaws on your computer or its operating system.
 Computer worms are commonly found in files that are attached to emails or instant messages.

-www refers to the World Wide Web, which is a network of websites and web pages that you can access over the internet using a web browser.
+www refers to the world wide web, which is a network of websites and webpages that you can access over the internet using a web browser.